Cauliflower Gratin

 The Best Green Bean Casserole — A fresher take on classic green bean casserole!
 No processed soups nor canned ingredients and instead made with fresh green beans, mushrooms, red onions, and a cheesy crispy breadcrumb topping that will have the whole family going back for seconds!

-A close-up of a baked casserole dish with a golden breadcrumb topping, garnished with herbs.
+A baked casserole dish with a golden breadcrumb topping, garnished with herbs.
 A portion of the dish is served on a plate in the background.

 A ceramic dish filled with baked stuffing made of bread cubes, herbs, and vegetables, garnished with a sprig of rosemary.